 If GTC is taken, 5000 contracts would be immediately filled, with the other 5000 added to the order book, waiting to be executed.

 If FOK is taken, nothing would be filled, and the order would be canceled, as there are not enough contracts (10,000) in the order book to fill the order.

 If IOC is taken, 5000 contracts would be filled, at 7001 USD, with the remaining orders being canceled.

 To partially or fully close a position, a Take Profit Limit Order could also be used, meaning a position is closed when a certain level of profit is met.

 Reduce-Only can also be as an additional option when playing Limit Orders to ensure your position is not increased unintentionally.
 Check out this article on on how to use Reduce-Only here.

 A Conditional Order is an advanced type of order more often used by more experienced traders.
 These orders are submitted automatically when the trigger price is met.

 A Conditional Market Order will be immediately filled once the trigger price meets the last traded price, while a Conditional Limit Order will be submitted to the order book, and only be filled once the last traded price reaches the preset order price.

 Traders can use Conditional Orders indirectly to set up Stop Orders.
 This can be advantageous when traders want to trade a breakout in the market.
-Check out this guide on how to set up Stop Orders for a detailed explanation.

 To ensure Limit Orders will enter the order book and receive a maker rebate when their orders are executed, traders can use Post-Only Orders when placing Limit or Conditional Orders.
 Check out this guide on how to set up Post-Only Orders to find out how.